bikeshaving/crank/website/guides/08-reusable-logic.md

 This guide describes additional APIs as well as design patterns for developers who wish to reuse logic between components or write Crank-specific libraries.

-## Additional Context methods and properties
+## Additional Context Methods and Properties
 Crank provides several additional methods and properties via the `Context` API to help you share logic between components.
-Most of the APIs demonstrated here are for library authors and should not be used in the course of typical application development.
+Some of the APIs demonstrated here are for library authors and should not be used in the course of typical application development.

 ### `context.props`
 The current props of a component can be accessed via the readonly context property `props`.
-We recommended that you access props within components via component function’s parameters or via context iterators if you’re using generator components, but the `props` property can be useful when you need to access a component’s current props from within a plugin or extension.
+We recommended that you access props within components via its parameters or context iterators when writing components.
+The `props` property can be useful when you need to access a component’s current props from within an extension or helper function.

 ### `context.value`
 Similarly, the most recently rendered value of a component is accessible via the readonly context property `value`.
-Again, we recommended that you access rendered values via the many methods described in [the guide on accessing rendered values](./lifecycles#accessing-rendered-values), but it can be useful to access the current value synchronously when writing helper context methods.
+Again, we recommend that you access rendered values via the many methods described in [the guide on accessing rendered values](./lifecycles#accessing-rendered-values) or via [the `crank-ref` prop](./special-props-and-tags#crank-ref), but it can be useful to access the current value synchronously when writing helper context methods.

-Depending on what a component renders, the accessed value can be an node, a string, an array of nodes and strings, or `undefined`.
+Depending on the state of the component, the accessed value can be an node, a string, an array of nodes and strings, or `undefined`.

 ### Provisions
 **Warning:** This API is more unstable than others, and the method names and behavior of components which use this method may change.